AysenurU/sql-data-warehouse-project/docs/data_catalog.md

 ## **Overview**

 The Gold Layer is the business-level data representation, structured to support analytical and reporting use cases.
-It consists of **dimension tables** and **fact tables** for specific business metrics.---
+It consists of **dimension tables** and **fact tables** for specific business metrics.

 ## **1. gold.dim_customers**